Lincoln-Zhou/Lincoln-Zhou.github.io/about.md

 Learning Swift, Java and GIS

-Having affection for Apple ecosystem, technology and gaming
+Have affection for Apple ecosystem, technology and gaming

 ### Contact me